Welcome to the Women's and Gender Studies Department at SSU!

 The Women’s and Gender Studies (WGS) Department welcomes all students who would like to learn about gender, race, ethnicity, sexuality, immigration, class, and ability.
 Students in WGS study how gender structures everything from our innermost sense of self, to family and community, to transnational relations.
 Students in this major sharpen their critical thinking skills about some of the most dynamic issues in our society.
 These are the types of skills and knowledge that employers and social movements want and need—they also help us deepen our understanding of ourselves.
 To become a WGS major fill out a Change of Major form on the Registrar's webpage.

-WGS Professors- Dr. Don Romesburg, Dr. Charlene Tung, Dr. Lena McQuade
+WGS Professors- Dr. Charlene Tung, Dr. Don Romesburg, and Dr. Lena McQuade

 Majors in WGS and minors in WGS and Queer Studies learn about: